minima-global/minidocs/docs/learn/networkoverview.md

 ![Minima](/img/network/miniDappsLm.svg#gh-light-mode-only)![Minima](/img/network/miniDappsDm.svg#gh-dark-mode-only)

-MiniDapps are decentralized applications combining the utility provided by Maxima, Minima and Omnia with Minima’s scripting language.
+MiniDapps are decentralized web applications combining the utility provided by Maxima, Minima and Omnia with Minima’s scripting language.
 The front-end for MiniDapps can be written using the widely known JavaScript, HTML and CSS.
 Minima’s KISS scripting language is Turing-Complete, allowing for powerful smart contract driven applications.
 Building a MiniDapp is accessible to any web developer.